JochimM/Delfi-PQ_FDIR/README.md

 > original message: startMarker + count byte + sentString + endMarker = tempBuffer

 and whenever the first byte is the startMarker,  the received message is stored.
-The ’count byte’ ishandled in ’dataSentNum’ and the ’sentString’ is handled in thedecodeHighBytes<sup>(6)</sup>.
-The tempBuffer isused as input into the decodeHighBytes<sup>(6)</sup> function.
+The ’count byte’ is handled in ’dataSentNum’ and the ’sentString’ is handled in thedecodeHighBytes<sup>(6)</sup>.
+The tempBuffer is used as input into the decodeHighBytes<sup>(6)</sup> function.
 This function only works with the 'real' data, which is the message in the tempBuffer (sentString), excluding the marker bytes (first and very last byte) and the count byte (tempBuffer[1]).
 It converts any bytes given as a pair into the intented byte number:

 - 253 0 becomes 253
 - 253 1 becomes 254
 - 253 2 becomes 255

 If the special byte is not detected, the byte is kept the same as how it was received.
 The result is thus the tempBuffer, where the special bytes within the ’real’ message are decoded into the intended bytes.
-Now that the data is received, it can be processed in the functionprocessData<sup>(7)</sup>, which requires thetempBuffer as input which is transferred to the variable ’dataSend’.
-The message "Arduino working" is also sent to the PC as the housekeeping message.
+Now that the data is received, it can be processed in the functionprocessData<sup>(7)</sup>, which requires the tempBuffer as input.
+If the full data message is received, the function checkIfMemAddress<sup>(8)</sup> is called.
+This function checks for the memory address is the data and saves it as 'memAddress'.
+The function pingFromPC<sup>(9)</sup> does reset the watchdog when a specific message is sent from the PC.

+If a memory address was received, the bitFlip<sup>(10)</sup> is called.
+This function is changing a random bit from the value corresponding to the memory address.

-The data then is used asinput in thedataToPc<sup>(9)</sup> function, which in principle sends the data from tempBuffer to the PC (Python) using the serial connection.
-However,  first another function is used before the data is sent,  as themessage  still  has  to  be  encoded,  theencodeHighBytes<sup>(10)</sup> function.
-The  goal  of  this  function  is  toconvert any bytes of 253 or more into a pair of bytes, 253 0, 253 1 or 253 2 as appropriate, the sameway as it was when the data was received:
+The data then is used as input in the dataToPc<sup>(11)</sup> function, which in principle sends the data from tempBuffer (now called 'dataSend' to the PC (Python) using the serial connection.
+However,  first another function is used before the data is sent,  as the message  still  has  to  be  encoded,  the encodeHighBytes<sup>(12)</sup> function.
+The  goal  of  this  function  is  to convert any bytes of 253 or more into a pair of bytes, 253 0, 253 1 or 253 2 as appropriate, the same way as it was when the data was received:

 - 253 becomes 253 0
 - 254 becomes 253 1